-Once you have understood the SOLID principles, you can see how these apply to real life problems and solutions.
-During software development we come across the same problems time and time again.
+Once you have understood the SOLID principles, you can see how these apply to real-life problems and solutions.
+During software development, we come across the same problems time and time again.
 Luckily, very clever people have also come across these same problems and have defined solutions for us to use in our everyday coding.
+In this article we will look at further design patterns.

 These common problems are largely based upon the SOLID principles and form an ever growing library of design patterns.
 These are the solutions to common problems.
 They also give us a common language to discuss problems with other architects and developers.